10 Signs of an Emotionally Immature Woman (And How to Deal With Her)

 Is emotional immaturity a red flag?

 It can be a red flag, especially if it is strong and ongoing.
-Occasional immaturity is normal, but persistent emotional instability can harm communication, trust, and safety in relationships.
-It becomes more serious when there is no awareness, no effort to change, or repeated harm.
+Occasional immaturity is normal, but persistent emotional instability can harm relationships.
+It becomes more serious when there is no awareness and no effort to change.

 What causes emotional immaturity in adults?